Adamant-im/adamant-im/README.md

 # ADAMANT Messenger Progressive Web Application (PWA)

-It is a messaging application client for ADAMANT Blockchain.
+A messaging application client for ADAMANT Blockchain.
 See ADAMANT Project at [adamant.im](https://adamant.im).

 ADAMANT is a decentralized anonymous messenger based on the blockchain system.
 It’s independent of any governments or corporations, and even developers due to the distributed network infrastructure that contains an open-source code.